Robert Rodriguez

-He directed From Dusk till Dawn in 1996 and developed its television adaptation series (2014–2016).
-Rodriguez co-directed the 2005 neo-noir crime thriller anthology Sin City (adapted from the graphic novel of the same name) and the 2014 sequel, Sin City: A Dame to Kill For.
+Rodriguez directed From Dusk till Dawn in 1996 and developed its television series adaptation (2014–2016).
+He co-directed the 2005 neo-noir crime thriller anthology Sin City (adapted from the graphic novel of the same name) and the 2014 sequel, Sin City: A Dame to Kill For.

-Rodriguez is also the creator of the Spy Kids franchise, as well as The Adventures of Sharkboy and Lavagirl, Planet Terror, Machete, We Can Be Heroes, and also directed The Faculty and Alita: Battle Angel.
+He is also the creator of the Spy Kids franchise, as well as The Adventures of Sharkboy and Lavagirl in 3-D (2005), Planet Terror (2007), Machete (2010), We Can Be Heroes (2020), and also directed The Faculty (1998) and Alita: Battle Angel (2019).

-He is a close friend and frequent collaborator of filmmaker Quentin Tarantino, who founded the production company A Band Apart, of which Rodriguez was a member.
+Rodriguez is a close friend and frequent collaborator of filmmaker Quentin Tarantino, who founded the production company A Band Apart, of which Rodriguez was a member.
 In December 2013, Rodriguez launched his own cable television channel, El Rey.

 Early life

 Rodriguez was born in San Antonio, Texas, the son of Mexican parents Rebecca (née Villegas), a nurse, and Cecilio G. Rodríguez, a salesman.
 He began his interest in film at age eleven, when his father bought one of the first VCRs, which came with a camera.

 While attending St. Anthony High School Seminary in San Antonio, Rodriguez was commissioned to videotape the school's football games.
 According to his sister, he was fired soon afterward as he had shot footage in a cinematic style, getting shots of parents' reactions and the ball traveling through the air instead of shooting the whole play.
 In high school, he met Carlos Gallardo; they both shot films on video throughout high school and college.

 Rodriguez went to the College of Communication at the University of Texas at Austin, where he also developed a love of cartooning.
 Not having grades high enough to be accepted into the school's film program, he created a daily comic strip entitled Los Hooligans.
 Many of the characters were based on his siblings – in particular, one of his sisters, Maricarmen.
 The comic ran for three years in the student newspaper The Daily Texan, while Rodriguez continued to make short films.

 Rodriguez shot action and horror short films on video and edited on two VCRs.
 In late 1990, his entry in a local film contest earned him a spot in the university's film program.
 There he made the award-winning 16 mm short Bedhead (1991).
 The film chronicles the amusing misadventures of a young girl whose older brother sports an incredibly tangled mess of hair which she detests.
 Even at this early stage, Rodriguez's trademark style began to emerge: quick cuts, intense zooms, and fast camera movements deployed with a sense of humor.

 Bedhead was recognized for excellence in the Black Maria Film Festival.
 It was selected by Film/Video Curator Sally Berger for the Black Maria 20th-anniversary retrospective at MoMA in 2006.